mayadata-io/culture/job-roles/lead-engineer.md

 {{#include intro.md}}

-## In the nutsheel
+## In the nutshell

 Lead Engineer aka Team Lead is a core leadership role in the MayaData.
-You are resposible for a particular team of about 8 people, working on delivering component of the MayaData portfolio.
+You are responsible for a particular team of about 8 people, working on delivering component of the MayaData portfolio.

 Team Lead is still considered a technical position.
 You are expected to be coding and contributing at more then 50% of your time.
 We don't believe in dedicated people managers on the team level as we are a strong engineering organization.